TeaglesConsulting/laptop/README.md

 * Redis for storing key-value data
 * Ruby Build for installing Rubies
 * Ruby stable for writing general-purpose code
-* The Silver Searcher for finding things in files
-* Tmux for saving project state and switching between projects
 * Watch for periodically executing a program and displaying the output

 It should take less than 15 minutes to install (depends on your machine).